magellannh/Esp8266Starter/README.md

 # Esp8266Starter
 A  relatively self-contained starter system for use in Esp8266 based projects.

 The idea is to use this project as a base when you start your project.
-This base system offers a web control panel, settings edit/save, and event logging to let you focus on coding the specifics of your project.
+This base system offers a web control panel, settings edit/save, and event logging.
+With these basic features already built/working, you can focus on coding the specifics of your project.

 This system includes the following base capabilities
  - WiFi support (through Esp8266WiFi, including using WiFiManager to save credentials